See historic events for any day of the year by entering the date below. Why not try your birthday?

 A civic reception for 161 Battery on its return from Vietnam was disrupted by protesters who accused New Zealand soldiers of being murderers and threw red paint to symbolise the Vietnamese blood they had on their hands.

 The Vietnam War was this country’s longest and most controversial 20th-century military commitment.
 As in other countries, New Zealand’s involvement aroused considerable public debate.
-One protest in April 1971 saw up to 35,000 people take to New Zealand streets.
+By 1971 up to 35,000 people were protesting on the streets.
 Many argued that the conflict was a civil war in which New Zealand should play no part.
-They wanted this country to follow its own independent path in foreign policy, instead of taking its cue from others.
+They wanted this country to follow an independent path in foreign policy, not take its cue from others.

-Between June 1964 and December 1972 nearly 3400 New Zealand service personnel served in South Vietnam.
+Between June 1964 and December 1972 nearly 3400 New Zealand armed forces personnel served in South Vietnam.
 Compared to the First and Second World Wars, our contribution was small.
-At its peak in 1968 the New Zealand force numbered just 543 − 37 died while on active service and 187 were wounded.
+At its peak in 1968 the New Zealand force numbered just 543.
+A total of 37 died while on active service, and 187 were wounded.

 Community contributions